-- 7.1.1 The PPS understands the serious impact of sexual crime upon victims, who may themselves be a young person, or have been abused when a child and are now adults.
-It is universally acknowledged that being the victim of sexual crime, and fear of sexual crime, has a profound and damaging effect on the lives of individuals and communities. - 7.1.2 The PPS works with other Departments and partners in support of the development of initiatives to promote greater understanding of why young people offend in this way, including recognition of the potential impact of trauma and Adverse Childhood Experiences on the development of this offending behaviour. - 7.1.3 When sexual crimes are alleged to have been committed by young people, the PPS is required to balance the strong public interest factors in favour of prosecution of such crimes with its obligations to have regard to the best interests of the child who has been accused of this type of offending. - 7.1.4 All cases of serious sexual offending, including by young people, are conducted within the PPS's Serious Crime Unit, which comprises a team of Senior Public Prosecutors led by an Assistant Director.
-All are specialists in prosecuting sexual offences and have responsibility for providing prosecutorial advice to investigators and taking decisions as to prosecution. - 7.1.5 Where there is an allegation of sexual abuse committed by a young person, and the evidential part of the Test for Prosecution is met, careful consideration must be given to the relevant public interest factors.
-The file should include detailed background information in relation to both the suspect and victim, the nature of any relationship between them, any history of relevant conduct and information about the wishes of the victim and/or their parent/guardian and information regarding the effect a prosecution may have on the victim.
-In taking decisions, the PPS will take into account the views of other experts involved in the case.
+- 7.1.1 The PPS understands the serious impact of sexual crime upon victims.
+It is universally acknowledged that being the victim of sexual crime, and fear of sexual crime, has a profound and damaging effect on the lives of individuals and communities. - 7.1.2 The PPS also recognises that young people who offend may themselves have been victims of abuse. - 7.1.3 When sexual crimes are alleged to have been committed by young people, prosecutors are required to balance the strong public interest factors in favour of prosecution of such crimes with its obligations to have regard to the best interests of the child who has been accused of this type of offending. - 7.1.4 Where there is an allegation of sexual abuse committed by a young person, and the evidential test is met, careful consideration must be given to whether prosecution is required in the public interest.
+In doing so, a number of factors will be taken in to account and these factors will vary from case to case.
+A further consideration for prosecutors dealing with such cases, is whether the public interest would be best served by the use of diversion to dispose of the case, e.g. Diversionary Youth Conference. - 7.1.5 The file should include detailed background information in relation to both the suspect and the victim, the nature of any relationship between them, any history of relevant conduct and information about the wishes of the victim and/or their parent/guardian, as well as information regarding the effect a prosecution may have on the victim.
+In taking decisions, the PPS will also take into account the views of other experts involved in the case.
 In particular, it will be important to know the views of the PSNI Youth Diversion Officer and Social Services.
-Where the information outlined has not been provided, the Investigating Officer may be requested to obtain the relevant information, where available.

-7.1.6 All cases involving a young offender must be prioritised and dealt with as quickly as possible, to minimise avoidable delay throughout.
+Where the information outlined has not been provided, the investigating officer may be requested to obtain the relevant information, where available. - 7.1.6 All cases involving a young person must be prioritised and dealt with as quickly as possible, to minimise avoidable delay throughout the process.